 Read before enabling SLO if initial ADFS setup was done before Kantega SSO 3.5.0

 If you configured ADFS using the provided PowerShell script or manual setup instructions before Kantega SSO 3.5.0, enabling single logout may break login.
 We recommend applying the instructions below before enabling SLO.
-You'll know you have encountered the issue if you start seeing the following error when trying to log in:
+You'll know you have encountered the issue if you start seeing RESPONSE_MISSING_NAME_IDENTIFIER when trying to log in:

-The reason is Kantega SSO requires a name identifier claim in the SAML Response from ADFS (or any other IDP) when SLO is enabled.
-That is, this is received when the user logs in and is needed to be able to initiate SLO later.
-Most IDPs send this by default but ADFS only does so if explicitly configured to do so, and older versions of our PowerShell script did not include it.
-From Kantega SSO 3.5.0 onwards, it's included by default and you can disregard this section.
+Kantega SSO requires a name identifier claim in the SAML Response from ADFS (or any other IDP) when SLO is enabled.
+This uniquely identifies the user's IDP session, and we need it to be able to initiate SLO later.
+Most IDPs send it by default but ADFS only does so when explicitly configured.
+Unfortunately, older versions of our PowerShell script for ADFS did not include it.
+From Kantega SSO 3.5.0 onwards, it's included by default and you should be able to disregard the rest of this section.

 To remedy this, you can either: